databendlabs/databend/website/databend/docs/dev/contributing/how-to-write-scalar-functions.md

 #### Column Iteration and validity bitmap combination
+Most functions have default null behavior, see [Pass through null](###pass-through-null).
+We don't need to combine validity bitmap.
+But for functions that can produce valid result with null input, we need to generate our own bitmap inside the function `eval`.

 To iterate the column, we can use `column.iter()` to generate an iterator, the item is `Option<T>`, `None` means it's null.
 But this's inefficient because we need to check the null value every time we iterate the column inside the loop which will pollute the CPU cache.